CSE155-EyeBook-Reader/Trackii/README.md

 ## Overview
 ### Description
 Trackii is a mobile application that provides accessibility for a pdf-reader by tracking the users' eyes.
+This digital app aims to provide an alternative to the physically impaired to read pdfs without needing to interact with the screen for every interaction needed to read a pdf.

-Technological progress can only be defined as progress in all directions for all of society, which requires inclusivity.
-Trackii, aims to inspire and provide solutions to enable more humans to interact with pdfs in a user-friendly manner.
+Technological progress can only be defined as progress in directions for all of society, which requires inclusivity.
+Trackii's purpose is to inspire and provide solutions to enable more humans to interact with pdfs in a user-friendly manner.

 ### App Evaluation

 - **Category:** Books and Reference
-- **Mobile:** This app is primarily developed as a mobile application but would be viable as a desktop application or an android application.
+- **Mobile:** This app is primarily developed as a mobile application but would be viable as a desktop application application.
 Functionality and features are not just limited to mobile devices.

 - **Story:** Stores a users e-books through a pdf, and provides optionality to upload new pdfs.
-User can then open an e-book and allow user to scroll through book and exit reading through use of eyes.
+User can then open an e-book and allow user to scroll through book and exit reading through use of eye movement.

 - **Market:** Any individual could choose to use and read through this app.
 Usable for users of all age demographics.
-- **Habit:** This app could be used as often or often as user wants depending on a users physical ability or limitations.
+- **Habit:** This app could be used as often as user wants, depending on a users physical ability or impairments.

 - **Scope:** First we would start with selecting a book then we would then calibrate our eye tracking application to prepare for reading.
 A new windows then would be opened with the e-book to read which can now be controlled with the user’s eyes to scroll and also exit the book.